-Since it was originally founded in 1983 as Vermont Associates, Associates for Training and Development (A4TD) has successfully developed a comprehensive continuum of services for mature workers and has been recognized as a leader on the national level for our Senior Community Service Employment Program (SCSEP) performance.
-Some recent highlights of that leadership are:
+Since it was originally founded in 1983 as Vermont Associates for Training and Development, Associates for Training and Development (A4TD) has successfully developed a comprehensive continuum of services for mature workers and has been recognized as a leader on the national level for our Senior Community Service Employment Program (SCSEP) performance.
+Some highlights of that leadership are described below.

 - A4TD remains one of the top performing SCSEP grantees in the nation on certain key performance measures including helping program participants enter employment.

 - A4TD delivered training workshops to other SCSEP grantees at the SCSEP 50th anniversary conference in Washington, DC.

 After winning a large competitive grant through the United States Department of Labor, A4TD expands SCSEP services into New York, Pennsylvania, and Maine.

 A4TD accepts grant awards to operate the SCSEP for New York State Office for the Aging across a large portion of New York state.

 In collaboration with Vermont Department of Labor, A4TD designs and develops the Vermont Returnship Program to help returning and incumbent workers connect with businesses needing experienced talent.